Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 Whether you’ve read the History of Middle-earth before or not, the hope is that these modules will make the volumes more accessible and will enhance your appreciation of the works of J.R.R.
 Tolkien.
 There is no requirement that you do every single module in the series as each will be largely standalone, although in later modules, references will be made to earlier volumes.

-Webinars with James K. Tauber and John Garth Meeting Mondays at 10:00 PM Eastern on October 30 and November 6; at 3:00 PM Eastern on November 13; and at 10:00 PM Eastern on November 20.
+Webinars with James K. Tauber and John Garth Meeting Mondays at 10:00 PM Eastern on October 30, November 6, November 13, and November 20th.

-Section 2 Discussion Group with Sara Brown Meeting Thursdays at 11:00 AM Eastern for four 1-hour sessions on November 2, 9, 16, and it has yet to be determined how the meeting will work around November 23, American Thanksgiving.
+Section 2 Discussion Group with Sara Brown Meeting Thursdays at 11:00 AM Eastern for four 1-hour sessions on November 2, 9, 16, 23.
+The group is in discussion about whether the regular meeting time on the 23d will be used or shifted slightly.

 Christopher Tolkien’s twelve volumes on the History of Middle-earth give unparalleled insight into the development of J.R.R.
 Tolkien’s legendarium.
 They contain early drafts of familiar texts, different conceptualizations of well-known stories, and in some cases completely new material.